 A Caddy for Organizing Wrapping

 This storage caddy has so much room and it takes up such little space.
-The deep box (from IKEA!) works well to hold folded tissue paper and wrapping, while the top insert keeps gift tags, tape, and other accessories neat and organized.
+The deep box from IKEA is the perfect wrapping paper storage hack.
+It holds folded tissue paper and wrapping, while the top insert keeps gift tags, tape, and other accessories neat and organized.

 04 of 16

-If you're constantly wrapping gifts, you may already have a dedicated workspace to do your elf-work.
-You can take it up a notch by making this wrapping paper holder with steps in the tutorial.
+If you're constantly wrapping gifts, you may already have a dedicated workspace to do your elf work.
+You can take it up a notch by making this DIY wrapping paper holder with steps in the tutorial.
 Plus, it's so easy to swap paper when you need to.Continue to 5 of 16 below.

 05 of 16